wcjord/pangeahandbook/moonlighting.md

 5. Do volunteer or occasional pro-bono work for a cause you’re actively involved with.
 A little work here and there is fine, but, for example, becoming an organization’s full-time web designer and being on the hook to work during your standard work day, etc, would not be OK.

+6. Language teaching through, or regularly augmented by, Pangea Chat.
+This work would clearly add value to your time with Pangea Chat and is encouraged!
+Just keep it within a few hours per week and let Will know about it.

 ## Not OK

 1. You can’t work full time or part time for another company in our industry.
 If you’re unclear about what our industry is, and you have a specific situation you’d like to talk about, ping Will.